openid/fapi/fapi-2_0-http-signatures.md

 **URL** – Uniform Resource Locator

-# Message signing profile
+# HTTP signature profile

 OIDF FAPI 2.0 is an API security profile based on the OAuth 2.0 Authorization Framework [@!RFC6749].
-This Message Signing Profile aims to reach the security goals laid out in the Attacker Model [@!attackermodel] plus the non-repudiation goals listed below.
+This HTTP signature profile aims to reach the security goals laid out in the Attacker Model [@!attackermodel] plus the non-repudiation goals listed below.

-All provisions of the [@!FAPI2_Security_Profile_ID2] apply to the Message Signing Profile as well, with the extensions described in the following.
+TODO: Add in reference to Message Signing spec

 ## Profile

 In addition to the technologies used in the [@!FAPI2_Security_Profile_ID2], the following standards are used in this profile:

-  * OAuth 2.0 JWT Secured Authorization Request (JAR) [@!RFC9101] for signing authorization requests
-  * JWT Secured Authorization Response Mode for OAuth 2.0 [@!JARM] for signing authorization responses
-  * OAuth 2.0 Token Introspection [@!RFC7662] with [@I-D.ietf-oauth-jwt-introspection-response] for signing introspection responses

-We understand that some ecosystems may only desire to implement 1, 2 or 3 of the above, it is therefore anticipated that a piece of software will be able to conform to each of the methods separately, i.e. there will be separate conformance testing options for each of the following:

- * Signed authorization requests
- * Signed authorization responses
- * Signed introspection responses
+  * HTTP Message Signatures [@!RFC9421] and Digest Fields [@!RFC9530]
+  for signing HTTP requests to and responses from resource servers.

 ## Non-repudiation